Phrogz/NeatJSON/README.md

 ## TODO (aka Known Limitations)

-* Fix bug with `short:true` and wrapping, nested objects.
 * Figure out the best way to play with custom objects that use `to_json` for their representation.
 * Option for `around_colon` to only apply to multi-line objects.
 * Detect circular references.